sidgames5/soundspace-new/README.md

 ```
 haxelib install lime
 haxelib install openfl
-haxelib install flixel
-haxelib install flixel-ui
 haxelib install flixel-addons
 haxelib run lime setup flixel
 haxelib run lime setup
+haxelib run flixel-tools setup
 ```

-Now to compile the game, go into the folder where Project.xml is and type `lime test cpp` in the command prompt.
-Run the command on windows to generate a windows executable and run on linux to create a linux executable.
+Next you need to run the compilation command
+Windows:
+Type `lime build cs -Drelease` in the command prompt.
+You might need to install the .net SDK in order to compile it.
+Linux:
+Type `lime build cpp -Drelease` in the terminal.
+You might need to install g++ in order to compile it.
+Cross-platform:
+Type `lime build hl -Drelease` in your preferred command executor.
+To run the compiled game, you need to install [hashlink](https://hashlink.haxe.org/).
+In your preferred command executor, type `hl ` and then drag the hashlink bytecode executable into the terminal.

 ## Credits / shoutouts